|Spring Admission||November 1|

 This degree requires a minimum of 34 credit hours with a cumulative grade-point average of at least 3.0.
+A minimum of 15 credit hours in the 6000 level courses is required.
 At least four courses from the areas of algorithms and theory, systems and hardware, and software engineering, are required to meet the breadth requirement.
 There are both thesis and non- thesis degree options.

 The thesis option requires up to six credit hours of thesis credit, plus a thesis defense.
 A thesis usually consists of original work or a detailed survey of a research topic.

 The non-thesis option requires three credit hours of an application project and an oral presentation of the project.
 A project usually consists of the production and documentation of code to perform a particular task.
 The student must also complete a written report describing the objectives of the work, the previous state of the art, and the results of the project.

 With either option, a public presentation will be required of the student.